GabrielleYnara/habit-tracker/README.md

-# Habit Tracker mini-project
+# Habit Tracker
-Java, OOP, and Spring Boot practice.
+Is a Java-based web application designed to help users manage and track their daily habits.
+The application provides a secure platform where users can create and monitor various habits, also categorize them for better focus and analysis.
+## Approach

 ## Tools and Technologies
 - **IntelliJ IDEA**: Integrated Development Environment (IDE) specifically for Java.